For many businesses, Microsoft Excel is the application that handles financial tracking and analytics. As businesses...

 Involve end users in the transition

 After companies determine the financial data analysis process, they should involve end users in the decision making, Henrion said.
-“If [the transition to new software] happens without their buy-in, it's probably not going to be a happy outcome.”
+“If [the transition to software] happens without their buy-in, it's probably not going to be a happy outcome.”

-Andrew Schrage, co-owner of Money Crashers, a personal finance website based in Chicago, switched from Excel to financial analytics software and began planning six months in advance.
-“About three months prior to the implementation of the new system, we began extensive training sessions, and I think about two weeks prior to the switch is when I finally saw that my staff realized the overall benefit,” he said.
+Andrew Schrage, co-owner of Money Crashers, a personal finance website based in Chicago, switched from Excel to financial analytics software and began six months in advance.
+“About three months prior to the implementation of the system, we began extensive training sessions, and I think about two weeks prior to the switch is when I finally saw that my staff realized the overall benefit,” he said.
 Schrage also involved the IT department throughout the decision-making process.

 Ensure financial data consistency